gabriel-laet/api-docs/src/docs/introduction/environments/index.md

 ## Production environment

-Is real world, all operations will be charged and service executed following [terms of use](/help/terms-of-use).
+The real deal; all operations will be charged and service will be executed following the [terms of use](/help/terms-of-use).

 >  Entry-point: [https://www.loggi.com/public-graphql](https://www.loggi.com/public-graphql)